-If a student knows in advance that they will have a valid reason for being absent on the day an Assessment Task is due to be completed or submitted, they must negotiate a suitable arrangement with the teacher and/or Subject Coordinator.
+If a student knows in advance that they will have a valid reason for being absent on the day an Assessment Task is due to be completed or submitted, they must negotiate in advance a suitable arrangement with the teacher and/ or Subject Coordinator.
 It is expected in the cases of excursions, sporting and family commitments for the student to complete or submit the task before or on the due date.

-If absent on the day of an in-class test, the student will be required to sit the test or another equivalent one at a suitable time arranged by the subject teacher and the Subject Coordinator.
+If absent on the day of an in-class test, the student will be required to sit the test or another equivalent one as soon as possible and at a suitable time arranged by the subject teacher and the Subject Coordinator.
 A late penalty will apply if adequate documentation is not received (and accepted) by the College.